 Stephen Wall, co-founder of London-based data provider Wealth Mosaic has repeated calls for tech-driven client engagement made by advisory firm MyPrivateBanking a decade ago: “Swiss wealth management cannot rely on its historic status and strengths.
 Time has moved on.”

-Martin Stadler isn’t too surprised by these developments after 20 years as client director at UBS, followed by his 2017 purchase of Altoo Wealth Platform from Flynt Bank with financial backing from two family office clients.
+Martin Stadler isn’t too surprised by these developments after 20 years as client director at UBS, followed by his 2017-initiated purchase of Altoo Wealth Platform from Flynt Bank with financial backing from two family office clients.

 Clients can also be unimpressed with the investment returns generated by the majority of asset managers.
 Structured products are out of favour.
 Stadler points out wealthy clients increasingly use quant tools which check costs and returns.
 They want to be certain of picking the best managers, or go passive.